storageos/cluster-operator/README.md

 # storageos cluster-operator

+StorageOS Cluster Operator deploys and configures a StorageOS cluster on Kubernetes.

+## Pre-requisites

+* Kubernetes 1.9+
+* Kubernetes must be configured to allow (configured by default in 1.10+):
+    - Privileged mode containers (enabled by default)
+    - Feature gate: MountPropagation=true.
+This can be done by appending `--feature-gates MountPropagation=true` to the kube-apiserver and kubelet services.

+Refer to the [StorageOS prerequisites docs](https://docs.storageos.com/docs/prerequisites/overview) for more information.

-Setup/Development:
+## Setup/Development:

 1. Install [operator-sdk](https://github.com/operator-framework/operator-sdk#quick-start).
 2. Run `operator-sdk generate k8s` if there's a change in api type.
 3. Build operator container with `operator-sdk build storageos/cluster-operator:<tag>`
-4. Install the configs in `deploy/`
+4. Apply the manifests in `deploy/` to install the operator
     - Apply `rbac.yaml` to grant all the permissions
     - Apply `crd.yaml` to define the custom resources.
     - Apply `operator.yaml` to install the operator.
 Change the container image in this file when installing a new operator.
-    - Apply `cr.yaml` to create a custom resource.
+    - Apply `cr.yaml` to create a `StorageOSCluster` custom resource.

-**NOTE**: Installing StorageOS on minikube would fail because the init container fails to enable lio on the minikube host.
+**NOTE**: Installing StorageOS on minikube currently fails because the init container fails to enable lio on the minikube host.

 For development, run the operator outside of the k8s cluster by running:
 ```